Atharva-G1205/fastapi-patient-backend/README.md

 Brief workspace-level README describing folders and purpose.

+Note - both backend applications are independent of each other

 ## Overview
 This repository contains two related projects:
 - `patient-api` — a FastAPI-based backend serving patient-related functionality.